How Many Businesses Sell?

 Let me start by saying that properly-priced businesses will nearly always sell.
 The key part of that statement is “properly-priced”.
 That said, here are some statistics.

 - About 80% of businesses in the United States with employees have revenue of $1 million or less.
 We classify these as Main Street businesses.
 This is a big market and generally where business brokers start their professional career.
 But only one out of every 5.5 businesses in the Main Street market – a little less than 20% – actually sells.
-(But remember, these numbers include businesses listed by realtors and FSBOs; and owners are notorious for having an exaggerated opinion of their business’ value.)
+(But remember, these numbers include businesses listed by realtors and FSBOs; and owners are notorious for having an exaggerated opinion of their business’ value and that real estate agents rarely have any idea how to value and market a business.)

 - Roughly 19% of the businesses in the U.S. with employees have revenue of between $1 million and $100 million and between 10 and 100 employees.
 We focus on those with revenue of between $1 million and $30 million.
 Roughly one in 3.5 – about 30% – of these businesses sell.